 Preserving Kit Essentials

 The essential jam making equipment is very simple.
 I’m using the terms jam and preserve interchangeably here, as to be honest, I’m not really a jam type of person, but I seriously love savoury relishes and chutneys.
-So I call my equipment preserving equipment, but really it’s just the same as a jam making set or preserve kit.
+So I call my equipment preserving equipment, or chutney making equipment but really it’s just the same as a jam making set or preserve kit.
 Here’s the essential jam making equipment UK list for any kitchen

 Many places offer much of this as a jam kit and they’re usually a really good deal, so we’ve shared details of some of the best jam making kits if we were buying them again, but also, if we were replacing individual items, the best individual pieces of a preserving kit.
 This will help you if you want to pt together a make your own jam kit.